cloudmu/react-redux-starter-kit/README.md

 It demonstrates authentication, navigation, asynchronous data fetching, error handling, and caching and pagination, etc. using the technologies listed below.

 But first, the [demo!](http://cloudmu.github.io/react-redux-starter-kit/) It displays information retrieved from the Github API - most followed users and most starred repo's.
 Credentials are user *admin* and password *password*.
+Note the deployed demo may not always be up to date.
+Check out the latest project and [run the demo](#getting-started) yourself.
 Here's a screenshot:

 ![alt text](https://raw.githubusercontent.com/cloudmu/react-redux-starter-kit/master/screenshot.png "Screenshot")